 Before touring the inner workings of the winery, Markus shared that it remarkably consists of six levels including a wine shop, wine bar, restaurant, and a cellar that is a must-see.
 An elevator brought us to the tank room where we encountered peculiar cocoon-shaped casks.
 Made of nearly eight-inch thick concrete, these innovative fermentation tanks were the first of their kind in South Tyrol according to Markus.

-Besides just being plain fun to look at, they facilitate gentle fermentation and support J. Hofstätter’s environmentally-friendly winemaking process by preserving temperatures.
-The concrete tanks are more energy efficient and naturally cool the wine as well as facilitate better settling, which is the process of removing the solids from the pressed grapes.
+Besides just being plain fun to look at, they facilitate gentle fermentation and support J. Hofstätter’s environmentally friendly winemaking process by preserving temperatures.
+The concrete tanks are more energy-efficient and naturally cool the wine as well as facilitate better settling, which is the process of removing the solids from the pressed grapes.

 The result is smoother wine that also requires less time to age in oak barrels.
 Markus hand picks the oak barrels that fill J. Hofstätter’s cellar.
 We walked past row after row of these maturing treasure chests before stopping at one that had a window.
 Markus shared that this odd barrel is another example of the winery’s drive to continuously discover new ways to produce even more exquisite wines.
-The glass pane allows him to study biodynamic winemaking, which theorizes that phases of the moon impacts wine quality.
+The glass pane allows him to study biodynamic winemaking, which theorizes that phases of the moon impact wine quality.